 - Title VII Improving access to innovative medical therapies

 - Title VIII Community living assistance services and supports

 - Title X Reauthorization of the Indian Health Care Improvement Act

 Do we really need this care?

 With Maine to become the first state in the country to offer residents access to their personal health records via health information exchange, ACA is already creating waves across the nation.
-As on Jan 24, according to Obama administration, more than three million people have signed up for private health insurance on the federal and state health insurance exchanges.
+As of January 24th, according to the Obama administration, more than three million people have signed up for private health insurance on the federal and state health insurance exchanges.
 These numbers are sure to increase in 2014, which would eventually fulfill the objective of this Act.